-The SMA awards an annual Pascall Medal, named in honour of the late Robert Pascall (1944-2018), reflecting his inestimable work in the discipline of music analysis.
-The prize will be awarded to any scholar from any country, and from any stage of their career, who is deemed to have made a highly significant contribution to analytically-based musicological research and/or the teaching of music analysis.
-The scholar awarded will be invited to give a keynote address at the SMA conference in the year following the awarding of the medal, for which free enrolment and accommodation will be provided.
+The Pascall Medal is named after the late Robert Pascall (1944-2018), reflecting his inestimable work in the discipline of music analysis.
+This award is now entering its fourth year – previous winners have been James Hepokoski, Arnold Whittall and Janet Schmalfeldt.
+It will be awarded to any scholar from any country, and from any stage of their career, who is deemed to have made a highly significant contribution to analytically-based musicological research and/or the teaching of music analysis.
 All SMA members are invited to nominate a maximum of three candidates (self-nominations are not permitted).
 An order of preference must be given, marking 1 for the most-favoured, and 3 for the least.
 Those who nominate should provide a 500-word assessment about each candidate’s contribution, ideally with copies of some key relevant publications (a maximum of three attached documents).
+Nominees can be from any country.

 Previous Winners: